wp-plugins/newsletter/readme.txt

 * Fixed the home_url and blog_url replacements
 * Added the cleans up of tags used in href attributes
 * Fixed the cleans up of URL tags
+* Added module version checking support
+* Added the welcome email option to disable it
+* Fixed the new subscriber notification missing under some specific conditions

 = 3.2.4 =